ulflulfl/hints/ptouch/P-Touch-Linux.md

 Brother doesn't support Linux for their P-Touch printers (at least not for the affordable printers I've looked at).
 However, they provide USB protocol descriptions on their US support website for some selected printers.

-**If you plan to use a P-Touch printer under Linux, inform yourself before a purchase as not all models are supported equally well.**
+> :warning: **Warning:** If you plan to use a P-Touch printer under Linux, inform yourself before a purchase as not all models are supported equally well.

 *Some remarks: I've collected the infos on this page in 2025.
 They may be wrong, incomplete or get outdated over time.
 Please raise a GitHub issue for corrections.
 The printed labels were created using "TZe compatible" tapes, the results with genuine Brother tapes may be different.*

 *The following lists some enthusiasts projects, the list is probably incomplete ...*

+---

 ### ptouch-print